deckhouse/k8s-image-availability-exporter/README.md

 * `k8s_image_availability_exporter_xxx_authentication_failure` — non-zero indicates authentication error to container registry, verify imagePullSecrets.
 * `k8s_image_availability_exporter_xxx_authorization_failure` — non-zero indicates authorization error to container registry, verify imagePullSecrets.
 * `k8s_image_availability_exporter_xxx_unknown_error` — non-zero indicates an error that failed to be classified, consult exporter's logs for additional information.

+## Compatibility

+`k8s-image-existence-exporter` is compatible with Kubernetes 1.15+ and Docker Registry V2 compliant container registries.

+Since the exporter operates as a Deployment, it *does not* support container registries, access to whom are authorized on a node.